Andre Greipel at the 2020 Schwalbe Classic (Sunada)

 Date of birth: July 16, 1982 Nationality: German Height: 184cm Weight: 82kg Team: Israel Start-Up Nation Twitter:@AndreGreipel

-German powerhouse André Greipel is one of the most consistent sprinters in the current professional peloton.
+German powerhouse André Greipel has been one of the most consistent sprinters in the current professional peloton.

 He belongs to an elite group of riders who have taken stage wins in all three Grand Tours: the Giro d’Italia, Tour de France and Vuelta a España.
 As of the end of the 2019 season, that included 11 Tour stages, seven in the Giro and four in the Vuelta.